Step 1: Sign up and create a station

 Once you’ve added some files click on the "Start Upload" button to start the upload process.

-You can visit this window again from time to time to check upload status and/or add more files until you're done.
+You can visit this window again from time to time to check the upload status and/or add more files until you're done.

 Tagging will enable you to categorize your music files and create track selection rules in Pilots.